Assumption-lean weak limits and tests for two-stage adaptive experiments

 Note that the expression of limiting distribution in~\eqref{eq:limiting_representation} is a weighted sum of two dependent Gaussian variables.
-Motivated by such observation, we propose a plug-in bootstrap procedure to obtain the quantile information $\mathbb{Q}_{1-\alpha}(\mathbb{W}_{\mathcal{V}}^{\mathcal{W}}(0))$.
+Motivated by such observation, we propose a simulation-based procedure to obtain the quantile information $\mathbb{Q}_{1-\alpha}(\mathbb{W}_{\mathcal{V}}^{\mathcal{W}}(0))$.
 For the ease of presentation, we will omit the definition of nuisance estimators and present a simplified algorithm in Algorithm~\ref{alg:sampling_weighting_simplified}.
-The complete bootstrap procedure with the estimators of nuisance parameters can be found in Appendix~\ref{sec:bootstrap_algorithm}.
+The complete procedure with the estimators of nuisance parameters can be found in Appendix~\ref{sec:bootstrap_algorithm}.

-We make the following remarks regarding the proposed bootstrap procedure.
+We make the following remarks regarding the proposed simulation-based procedure.

-\begin{remark}[Computational efficiency] The computational cost of generating a boostrap sample in Algorithm~\ref{alg:sampling_weighting_simplified} is $O(1)$, leading to a total cost of $O(B)$ for the whole procedure.
-This is much more efficient than the general nonparametric bootstrap even with linear computation cost for computing each test statistic, which takes $O(BN)$ to generate $B$ samples. \end{remark}
+\begin{remark}[Computational efficiency] The computational cost of generating a simulation sample in Algorithm~\ref{alg:sampling_weighting_simplified} is $O(1)$, leading to a total cost of $O(B)$ for the whole procedure.
+This is much more efficient than the general nonparametric bootstrap method even with linear computation cost for computing each test statistic, which takes $O(BN)$ to generate $B$ samples. \end{remark}

 \begin{remark}[A nonparametric simulation-based approach] Notably, Algorithm~\ref{alg:sampling_weighting_simplified} mimics a two-stage asymptotic experiment to approximate the limiting distribution of the test statistic in~\eqref{eq:limiting_representation}.
-From this perspective, our bootstrap approach is conceptually aligned with the simulation-based methods that leverage asymptotic representation results, as proposed in \citet{Hirano2023}.
-Our method is nonparametric and free of distributional assumptions, thereby enabling more robust and widely applicable inference. \end{remark} \paragraph{Asymptotic valid tests with plug-in bootstrap.}
+From this perspective, our approach is conceptually aligned with the simulation-based methods that leverage asymptotic representation results, as proposed in \citet{Hirano2023}.
+Our method is nonparametric and free of distributional assumptions, thereby enabling more robust and widely applicable inference. \end{remark} \paragraph{Asymptotically valid simulation-based tests.}